Garrett Cooper Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks sixth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks seventh in MLB.

-- The Cubs have a 3.35 team ERA that ranks fourth across all league pitching staffs.
+- The Cubs have a 3.50 team ERA that ranks eighth among all MLB pitching staffs.

-- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (23 total, one per game).
+- The Cubs surrender the fifth-fewest home runs in baseball (23 total, 0.9 per game).

-- Stroman (2-2 with a 2.17 ERA and 30 strikeouts in 29 2/3 innings pitched) makes the start for the Cubs, his sixth of the season.
+- Steele gets the start for the Cubs, his sixth of the season.
+He is 4-0 with a 1.19 ERA and 29 strikeouts in 30 1/3 innings pitched.

-- The right-hander's most recent time out was on Sunday against the Los Angeles Dodgers, when he tossed five innings, surrendering five earned runs while allowing six hits.
+- In his most recent time out on Tuesday against the San Diego Padres, the left-hander went 5 1/3 scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.